mnsn/appid-python-flask-example/README.md

 # IBM Bluemix App ID Python and Flask sample
+IBM Bluemix App ID helps developers to easily add authentication to their web and mobile apps with few lines of code, and secure their Cloud-native applications & services on Bluemix.
+App ID also helps manage user specific data that developers can use to build personalized app experiences.

+App ID is designed to make it very simple for developers to quickly get authentication and authorization working, abstracting away complex security functions.
+For Android and iOS mobile apps and for Node.JS or Swift apps, App ID provides a set of [SDK-s](https://github.com/ibm-cloud-security).
+For other languages, you can use App ID's REST API-s.

 This example is meant for developers who want to use the [IBM Bluemix App ID](https://console.ng.bluemix.net/docs/services/appid/index.html) service to protect their python server, or to create an end-to-end flow authentication with python.